H2O: Footprints in the Sand: Characters

-Takuma is the main protagonist of the story.
-He has a moderately quiet personality partly because he is blind and for his condition, he carries around a white cane he named "Tomoda Chisa" (友田千紗), a pun on the word tomodachi (友達).
-His mother committed suicide, which left a deep emotional scar on Takuma.
-To rectify this, he moves to the countryside to live with his uncle Teruo Hozumi (穂積 輝夫, Hozumi Teruo).
+Takuma is the quiet main protagonist of the series.
+Due to being blind, he carries around a white cane named "Tomoda Chisa" (友田千紗), a pun on the word Tomodachi (友達).
+His mother committed suicide, leaving deep emotional scar on Takuma.
+Wanting to rectify this, he moves to the countryside to live with his uncle Teruo Hozumi (穂積 輝夫, Hozumi Teruo).
 Takuma is naturally friendly and likes to befriend everyone he meets in his new town.
-There is a rift between the rich and the poor, with Takuma being on the former end of the divide.
-In the anime, he and Hayami fall in love.
-His mind reverts to that of a child after it is implied to him Hayami’s family killed his mom.
-He recovers slowly under Hayami’s care, due to his delusion causing him to view her as his mother.
+His mind reverts to that of a child after Hayami's family killed his mom.
+He recovers slowly under Hayami's care, due to his delusion causing him to view her as his mother.
 He later fully recovers and even regains his eyesight after coming to terms with his mother’s death.